Multi-messenger parameter inference of gravitational-wave and electromagnetic observations of white dwarf binaries: Conclusion

 \section{Conclusion}

 We constructed a robust data analysis pipeline designed for use with \textit{LISA} for carrying out joint analyses of gravitational-wave and electromagnetic information from white dwarf binary systems.
 Using the results of our pipeline, we observed a number of improvements in parameter space estimation offered by using Bayesian inference to carry out a combined analysis.
 In particular, we saw that combined analyses led to increases in precision in period, inclination, and chirp mass, and quantified these improvements across the parameter space.
-Additionally, we observed that the mass ratio could be constrained by including a measurement of radial velocity into the parameter inference, where we took a basic model of radial velocity measurements from potential time-resolved spectroscopy.
+Additionally, we observed that minor improvements in the constraints on the mass ratio could be made by incorporating radial velocity into the parameter inference, where we took a basic model of radial velocity measurements from potential time-resolved spectroscopy.

 While our framework is a strong step forward relative to the current paradigm of using Fisher matrices to make parameter estimates, the pipeline for combining gravitational-wave and electromagnetic analyses is currently limited by the computational power available for running large scale simulations of white dwarf binary populations, as well as the subsequent parameter recovery processes.
 In the future, we aim to adapt our framework to enable population level studies to bring us closer to the goal of being capable of simulating realistic gravitational-wave data for existing binary systems to make as accurate projections for LISA as possible.
 Additionally, we will aim to incorporate more sophisticated simulations of spectroscopic data as well as simulated distance estimates such as those provided by Gaia \citep{BrVa2021} into the parameter recovery portion of our pipeline, with the goal of automating the process for the white dwarf binaries that experiments such as ZTF are finding \citep{BuPr2020}.